laurmchan/marble_game/index.md

 - Level 1: Player must hit a target with the ball.
 Player wins by pressing a button once the ball has hit the target.
 - Level 2: Player must hit a target with the ball while the computer changes the platform tilt.
 Player wins by pressing a button once the ball has hit the target.

+### Messages
+Player can receive a number of messages while playing the game!
+Here's what they mean:
+1. "You Suck" - your ball has rolled off the platform
+2. "Nope" - you pressed the button, but the ball wasn't on the target
+3. "You Win!!!" - congrats!